Skip to main content

 The Behavioral Health Workforce Education and Training (BHWET) program aims to develop and expand the behavioral health workforce through improved training and by providing stipends to graduate level students in UND behavioral health programs.

-Support interdisciplinary training, integration of behavioral health with primary care, and increase the number of field placements and internships with a focus on serving persons in rural, vulnerable, and/or medically underserved communities.
-Priority status will be given for trainees choosing placement sites that are located in North Dakota and that serve rural populations.
+Support interdisciplinary training, integration of behavioral health with primary care, and increasing the number of field placements with a focus on serving persons in high need, high demand areas, including rural, vulnerable, and/or medically underserved communities.
+A special emphasis of training is on children and adolescents.

 About BHWET